 - Restore the system pressure.

-Final Thoughts on Replacing a Skimmer Basket
+Replacing a Skimmer Basket Is Easy

 Finding and replacing a skimmer basket is easy.
 The hardest part is turning off your power and finding the make and model of your basket.
 If you follow these easy steps, I think you’ll have no problem replacing it yourself.
 If you need a new skimmer, make sure to check out my research on the best pool skimmer as well.

 Questions?
-Leave us a note.
+Leave me a note.